hunterhilado/LIRI-Bot/README.md

   * Plot of the movie.
   * Actors in the movie.

-- node liri do-what-it-says (basically just a default input we put to show what we put" runs the song "I want it that way"
+- node liri do-what-it-says (basically just a default input we put to show what we put": runs the song "I want it that way"

 ## Technology